 We DO love our caffeine!
 What are your thoughts about acceptable amounts and what are the best sources of caffeine?

 A daily cup of java is fine.
-The only time I get people off of caffeine is when they are addicted.
+The only time I get people off of caffeine is when they’re addicted.
 Do you get a headache when you go without it?
 No one needs to have a caffeine addiction!
-Also, women can have bladder issues including excess urinating at night from too much coffee and caffeine.
+Also, women can have bladder issues including excess urinating at night from too much caffeine.
 Hot green tea sweetened with stevia is an excellent substitute for coffee with only a fraction of the caffeine.

 How much water should we consume daily?
 What beverages besides water do you recommend?